-I had to give credit to Butter because their recipe was the inspiration for this sugar-free version.
+I had to give credit to Butter because their recipe was the inspiration for this version.

 Seriously, you need to make a batch of these things.
 They are SOOOO good.